EhsaasChaudhary/portfolio-submission/README.md

 ```bash
 npm run dev
 ```
-Its better to use build server instead of server:
+Its better to use build server instead of dev server:
 ```bash
 npm run build
 then